TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 To upgrade to tiscamera 1.0 you have to be aware of the following changes:

+## Device Support

+Some cameras are no longer supported.
+The most important being all 23 cameras.
+For a complete overview ???? ink to supported devices

 ## Compilation

 tiscamera-1.0 uses a more up to date version of aravis.